code-supply/git-mob/README.md

   write derivations for, due to the impure nature of the builds.
 - There's no nix derivation written for those implementations AFAIK.

+By default you set your team in `~/.git-coauthors`.
+The tool keeps state in `~/.git-mob`.
-All the state in this version is kept in `~/.git-coauthors`.
-Its main job is to write to `~/.gitmessage.txt`.
+The tool's main job is to write to `~/.gitmessage.txt`.

+You can override these files using environment variables:

+- GIT_MOB_COAUTHORS: the JSON file where you define your team
+- GIT_MOB_LIST: the state that this tool keeps
+- GIT_MOB_TEMPLATE: the commit template that is written

 ## Installation / usage